tomlooman/tomlooman.github.io/_posts/2025-01-07-unreal-engine-animation-cpp-curves-and-easing-functions.md

 If you are unfamiliar with [lambdas](https://en.cppreference.com/w/cpp/language/lambda), they work a little bit like this:

-- **\[&\]** captures the values outside the function so they can be accessed inside the lambda.
+- `[&]` captures the values outside the function so they can be accessed inside the lambda.
 The ampersand capture is the "default capture by reference" for the data used inside the lambda.
-In our example the LidMesh must be "captured".
+In our example the `LidMesh` must be "captured".
 We can also specify specific variables, which will capture them as a copy instead of by-reference.
-- **(float CurrValue)** optional parameter(s), in our case the "CurrValue" is the value we get out of the curve asset.
+- `(float CurrValue)` optional parameter(s), in our case the `CurrValue` is the value we get out of the curve asset.
 We use this value to drive the animation.
-- **{ ... }** the body, it is the code that runs when calling the lambda inside the animation system.
+- `{ ... }` the body, it is the code that runs when calling the lambda inside the animation system.

 The Curve Asset would look a little something like this to create a slight wobble at the end.